Floppy/ed-x52pro-alfred/README.md

 ## Installation

-Download from http://floppy.org.uk/ed-x52pro-alfred, and double click the downloaded file to load into Alfred.
+Download [here](http://floppy.org.uk/ed-x52pro-alfred/Elite with X52 Pro.alfredworkflow), and double click the
+downloaded file to load into Alfred.

 ## Usage